 The same goes for visa fees.
 Some visas may cost you nothing; others may cost you several hundred dollars to cover all incurred expenses (e.g., application fees, notary fees, ID photos, official birth certificate fees, travel costs).

 It is every study abroad student’s responsibility to know the entry requirements and limitations for their host country and to ensure that they follow all policies and procedures for obtaining and maintaining their visa and legal residency status for their study abroad program.
 To assist you in starting this process, we’ve compiled information for HPU’s study abroad programs.
 Click on your host country’s name below for specific information.
 If you are studying in a country not listed below, you should start your search on the website for your host country’s Embassy.

 IMPORTANT: This information provides guidelines about the visa process.
 Visa regulations often change, and procedures can vary by Consulate and/or Embassy.
 Students should verify the current visa application procedures with the appropriate Consulate or Embassy before initiating the process.
-While every effort is made to ensure these guidelines are updated and as accurate as possible, the Office of Study Abroad and High Point University cannot guarantee that the visa information posted is the most current.
+While every effort is made to ensure these guidelines are updated and as accurate as possible, the Office of Global Education and High Point University cannot guarantee that the visa information posted is the most current.
 The information included only applies to US citizens.